-This reminds me of a story I heard-a true story, one of my favorites-about a young mother of four who recounted that her favorite moment of the week was Tuesday mornings, when she had a babysitter come and look after the kids so she could go out for a little "me" time.
-Her ritual was to go to the food court in the mall and get a cup of Starbucks coffee and a bag of Mrs. Field's cookies.
-She'd go to both stores because, "Treat yo'self."
-Well, one Tuesday morning, she said, she got to the mall, bought her coffee and her cookies, and looked for a place to sit down.
-But the place was pretty crowded, so she had to sit down at a table diagonal from an older man that she didn't know.
+It reminds me of a story I heard-a true story, one of my favorites-about a young mother of 4 who recounted that her favorite moment of each week was Tuesday mornings when she got a babysitter so she could go out for a little "me" time.
+Her ritual was to go down to the Food Court in the mall and get a cup of Starbucks coffee and a bag of Mrs. Field's cookies.
+She'd go to both stores because...
+"Treat yo'self."
+Well, one Tuesday morning, she said, she got to the mall, bought her coffee and her cookies, and looked for a place to sit down, but the place was pretty crowded so she had to sit down at a table across from an older man that she didn't know.
 He nodded and acknowledged her and went on reading his book.
-But then, she said, after a few minutes, he reached his hand out across the table and put it in her bag of Mrs. Field's cookies, took one out, and ate it.
-She locked eyes with him; he smiled at her and nodded.
-She thought, "I can't believe this guy!"
-So to make a point, while not removing her eyes from his, she reached her own hand into the little paper bag, took out a cookie, and ate it.
+But then, she said, after a few minutes, he reached his hand out across the table and put it in her bag of Mrs. Field's cookies, took one out and ate it.
+She locked eyes with him and thought, "I can't believe this guy!
+The audacity to eat one of my cookies!"
+So, to make a point, while not removing her eyes from his, she reached her own hand into the little paper bag, took out a cookie and ate it.
 He smiled at her and went back to reading his book.
 She was outraged!
-So, she slid the bag right up close to her.
-A few minutes later, he reached all the way across the table and took another cookie.
-She was genuinely flummoxed, and she just stared death at him.
-She took another cookie, and by this point, there was only one cookie left.
-She said this guy had the nerve to reach in, take her last cookie, break it in two, and offer her half!
+So, she reached out and slid the bag up closer to her.
+A few minutes later he reached all the way across the table and took another cookie.
+She was genuinely flummoxed now, and just stared death at him.
+She took another cookie.
+By this point, she said, there was just one cookie left, and this guy had the nerve to reach over, take her last cookie, break it in two, and offer her half!
 This was too much.
-She stood up in a huff, grabbed her stuff, and stormed off.
-She got to the next store, still seething, and she reached into her pocketbook to get her phone so she could vent to a friend, and when she did her hand came to rest on a still-warm and unopened bag of Mrs. Field's cookies.
-The bag she had bought.
+She stood up in a huff, grabbed her stuff and stormed off.
+She got to the next store, still seething, and reached into her pocketbook to get her phone so she could vent to a friend, and when she did her had came to rest on a still-warm and still unopened bag of Mrs. Field's cookies.
+Her bag.
 The whole time she had been dueling with this guy over his bag of cookies.

-That kind of changes your perspective on the story and on that man, doesn't it?
-Instead of being some rude guy imposing on her, he becomes quite generous.
+That kind of changes your perspective on the story, and on that man, doesn't it?
+Instead of being some rude guy imposing on her, he becomes quite patient and generous.
 When you and I resent bringing the tithe to God, we're like that woman: It's not our stuff that we are sharing with him; it's his stuff he's shared with us.
 And when we obey him by bringing him back the firstfruits, we're not "donating" that stuff back to him; we're giving back to him what already belongs to him, as he graciously allows us to enjoy the rest.
 To not do that is stealing from him.